ISIPINK/masterthesis_MC_linear_ODEs/experiments/tests_period_10/quasi_rmc.md

 # Generating sorted n uniform QMC

-We tries this but cant make it work we are reading a book on quasi monte carlo now.
+We tried this but cant make it work we are reading a book on quasi monte carlo now.
+There is a section on Poisson processes Strategies for Quasi-Monte Carlo but were not sure we are going to try that.

 ```julia